robusta-dev/robusta/docs/tutorials/my-first-custom-action.rst

 A playbook consists of two things:

-- Trigger - We’re gonna use a built in trigger
+- Trigger - We’re going to use a built in trigger
-- Action - We’re gonna write our own action!
+- Action - We’re going to write our own action!

 Finding the correct trigger
 ----
-So what is the correct trigger for the job?
+What is the correct trigger for the job?
 We can think of two triggers that may fit:

 - Creation of a new pod (because we create a new pod, ‘ngnix’)